jonathan-marsan/active-users-sample-code/README.md

 * Within your project, create a Python 3 virtual environment, e.g.  `virtualenv -p python3 venv`
 * Activate the script using `source venv/bin/activate`
 * Run `pip3 install -r requirements.txt` to install required packages
+* When running the pipeline locally, to view the workflow visit: `http://localhost:8082/`

 Note: Only tested on Mac OS